ROCm/rocprofiler/README.md

-  --stats - generating kernel executino stats, file <output name>.stats.csv --hip-trace - to trace HIP, generates API execution stats/trace and JSON file viewable in chrome tracing --hsa-trace - to trace HSA, generates API execution stats/trace and JSON file viewable in chrome tracing
+  --stats - generating kernel executino stats, file <output name>.stats.csv --hip-trace - to trace HIP, generates API execution stats/trace and JSON file viewable in chrome tracing
+    'HCC_HOME' env va is required to be set to where 'hcc' is installed.
+  --hsa-trace - to trace HSA, generates API execution stats/trace and JSON file viewable in chrome tracing
     Generated files: <output name>.hsa_stats.txt <output name>.json
     Traced API list can be set by input .txt or .xml files.